Simulating Pressure Profile in HYSYS

 For most unit operations in HYSYS (Steady-State), pressure profiles and/or pressure changes in equipment are specified parameters.
 Often one needs to more accurately model pressure profile, such as when plant pressure drop is estimated in order to determine compression requirements.
 This leads to the following questions:

-1. What are reasonable estimates of pressure drop for process equipment?2.
-How can HYSYS update pressure profiles and/or pressure drops if conditions change?
+- How can HYSYS update pressure profiles and/or pressure drops if conditions change?

 Each of these questions is addressed below.